dehodson/Seinfeld-RPG/README.md

 ##Seinfeld RPG
-This is a fun side project of mine to create a traditional RPG based on the TV show Seinfeld.
+An RPG based off of the TV show Seinfeld with retro influences.
+Made just for fun.
+Background images made by [beesandbombs](https://beesandbombs.tumblr.com/).